What If My Spouse Won't Combine Finances?

 - You should each contribute the same percentage and not the same dollar amount.

-- Do not divide the money by expenses type--you cover groceries he covers eating out.
+- Do not divide the money by expenses type (like you cover groceries, they cover eating out).

 - Pay the bills out of the joint account to keep things fair.

 Find out Why Your Spouse Won’t Combine Finances